rajatgermany/brand_evaluator/README.md

     1. Implemented NLP sentiment analysis model using **Keras (/backend/src/app/ml_model_2)**
     2. Used NLTK for tweet analysis
     3. Used Twitter Api and tweepy libary to fetch the real time tweets.
+- Microservices orchestration
+   1. docker-compose for development
+   2. Kubernetes for production.
+Currently configs are valid for google cloud

 ## ProjectSetup
 - git clone git clone git@github.com:rajatgermany/brand_evaluator.git
-- cd brand_evaluator/frontend
+- cd brand_evaluator
-- npm install
-- npm run build
+- chmod + ./scripts/setup.sh
-- cd ..
+- ./scripts/setup.sh
+- App is available at - http://localhost:3000
+- Backend swagger docs at - http://localhost/docs

 ## Development && Deployment
 - Fully Dockerized envoirment for both development and production.
 - Docker compose is used in the development to orchestrate microservices.
 - Kubernetes is used to deploy the microservices on google cloud platform
-- App is available at - http://34.65.150.243/
-- Backend swagger docs at - http://34.65.245.120/docs
-- Run docker-compose up to develop
+- Configs for kubernetes clusters are in k8s/

 ## Future Work
 - Add real time streaming using Kafka and process the tweets using pyspark.